 However, with access to high quality portraits of the founder in his 40s and 50s, I wonder if there’s a place for a younger O-Sensei not just in the dojo, but at the shomen.
 In his prime, Ueshiba projects vitality, unlocked potential, and the promise of profound creation.
 The 1928 photo captures O-Sensei when he had just moved to Tokyo to dedicate himself full time to the martial arts.
 He had yet to create aikido, but would soon embark upon a profound journey developing the art.

 When I look at the picture of O-Sensei in his 80s at Ikazuchi Dojo, it evokes a feeling of peace and security – as if I’m practicing under his watchful and protective gaze.
 However, when I look at the picture of Ueshiba in his 40s, I connect with him in a totally different way.
 I imagine him telling me “Here we are in our 40s.
 You know what I did from this point forward.
 What will you do to build upon that?
 Get to work!”

 Should the portrait on the shomen only show O-Sensei after aikido was formally created?
 Only after he fully completed the period of reflection that led to the philosophy underpinning modern aikido?
 Does it matter?
 Are there other reasons to only use photos of him in his later years on the shomen?
 I don’t have an answer or even a strong opinion, but am intrigued to hear the community’s insights.
 Please leave us a comment and let us know your thoughts.

-Special thanks to Stan Pranin Sensei of Aikido Journal for providing us with this beautiful portrait and the opportunity to have a dialogue about the founder, especially during this critical time when he’s focused exclusively on his health.
-Learn more about Stan’s current progress with his battle with cancer here.
+Special thanks to Stan Pranin Sensei of Aikido Journal for providing us with this beautiful portrait and the opportunity to have a dialogue about the founder, especially during a critical time when he was focused exclusively on his battle with cancer.